You’ve been saving up for a down payment on that home you’ve been dreaming about.

 6. Homeowners Insurance

 You should compare home insurance quotes from at least 3 different insurance companies to make sure you’re getting the best deal.
-The average annual fee for homeowners insurance is $1225.
+The average annual fee for homeowner’s insurance is $1,525.

 7. Closing Costs

-Closing costs are fees charged by lenders that include things such as a loan application fee, credit report, loan origination fee.
-The average closing costs are typically between 2%-4% of the loan amount and will vary based on your lender.
+Closing costs are fees charged by lenders that include a loan application fee, credit report, and loan origination fee.
+The average closing costs are typically between 2%-4% of the loan amount and vary based on the lender and borrower.

 You should get at least 3-4 loan quotes from mortgage lenders to make sure you’re paying a fair amount.